cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     world: Types_2.Point3;
 };

-// Warning: (ae-missing-release-tag) "IRegisterImageLoader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 interface IRegisterImageLoader {
     // (undocumented)
     registerImageLoader: (scheme: string, imageLoader: ImageLoaderFn) => void }

-// Warning: (ae-missing-release-tag) "IRenderingEngine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface IRenderingEngine {
     // (undocumented)